HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search/portal_search/administer_portal_search/customize_searchcenter/srtsearchlet.md

     6. If the external search engine returns search results in a format that is not supported, or if the provided rendering of the search results is not acceptable, an XSLT file can be specified.
 Edit the value of the **externalXsltUrl** parameter to supply a URL for such an external XSLT file.

-        !!! note
-            The XSLT does not create an entire HTML document, but an HTML fragment that can be embedded inside a page.
+        **Note:** The XSLT does not create an entire HTML document, but an HTML fragment that can be embedded inside a page.

     7. On the page for editing the preference `searchEngineFullPageUrl`, click **OK**.